 It became a boarding house in the early 1970s, called the Casa de Manana.
 From 1982-1991 it was a fraternity house for Omega Xi, the only independent fraternity in Nevada, formed in 1978 by a group of students living in Nye Hall.
 Lacking a national sponsor, the fraternity was free to make its own rules, and served largely as a communal social organization.
 Without a national sponsor it was sometimes difficult to maintain a house.

 Clark Kayler purchased the house in 1993 as a rental property.
-He owns several other rental units on Lake Street and around the university.
+He owned several other rental units on Lake Street and around the university.
 The fraternity Kappa Alpha Group occupied the house in 1994 and 1995.
+It was demolished by the University of Nevada, Reno to make way for a seven-story parking garage.